JustinGOSSES/wellioviz/README.md

 # wellio_Viz.js
-d3.js v5 visualization companion for wellio.js
+d3.js v5 visualization sister repo for wellio.js

 ## At this time, this repo is basically a brainstorm about how to build upon this proof of concept on Observable:
 https://observablehq.com/@justingosses/well-log-in-d3-js-v5